Clickable arrow icon In this article

 From the above table, the NAV and the final investment value for the growth plan are higher.
 This is because after dividends are declared, the NAV falls down, and the investment value also falls down to the extent of the dividend paid by the fund.

-IDCW or Growth Plan – Which is Better?
+IDCW vs Growth Mutual Fund – Which is Better?

 Choosing between IDCW and growth plans depends on investors’ choices and needs.
 Even though the underlying portfolio remains the same for both options, the only difference is how the profits are distributed or reinvested.